ravirangan09/svg-ticket2ride/README.md

 * Main board can be zoomed/reset on pressing the `Z` key.
 Use arrow keys in zoom state to move board around
 * Ticket completion is shwon in green (all routes connecting the source and destination) are claimed by you.
 * Comprehensive error checking to ensure players do not accidently place trains on invalid route segments
-* Each player's current score on clicking the `My Score` button
+* Each player's current score on clicking the `My Score` button.
+Scores are calculated automatically and displayed at the end
 * On game completion, final scores are calculated and score table is displayed
 * Users can minimize board (at the risk of missing out the action) and resume
 * Users can disconnect and connect back again and state is preserved as long as server is running